avitalys/expo-fun-game/README.md

 - This project was made for the purpose of learning and experiencing with [React Native Game Engine](https://github.com/bberak/react-native-game-engine), and was done by following the [How to Make FLAPPY BIRD with React Native in 1 Hour - Game Development Full Course](https://www.youtube.com/watch?v=zK2xYD4Nytw)
 - This project is provided under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code for your own projects.
 We welcome contributions and feedback from the community to help make this game even better.
+- Free vector sky background is Designed by "Freepik"